tom-wolfe/brewdown/src/example/example.md

 ### 6. Ruined Store

-"""description
-# Description
+> # Description
-At an intersection near the middle of the village, a narrow lane winds up the steep hillside to the north.
+> At an intersection near the middle of the village, a narrow lane winds up the steep hillside to the north.
 Directly to the south is a ruined building that might once have been a store or workshop.
 Webs stretch across the lane, from the building to the trees on the north side of the road.
-"""

 #### Notes
 * **Giant spiders.** Two are hidden on the inner walls of this building.